 Mr Trump has also said that he thought European leaders would not "push back too much" on his attempt to buy Greenland.

 "I don't think they're gonna push back too much.
 We have to have it.
-They have to have this done," he told a reporter yesterday who asked what Mr Trump planned to say to European leaders who opposed his plans.
+They have to have this done," he said yesterday, when asked what Mr Trump planned to say to European leaders who opposed his plans.

 Yesterday, he said that the US would talk about acquiring Greenland at the World Economic Forum because Denmark cannot protect the territory.